flerka/personal-blog/_posts/2022-05-07-whats-new-in-net-core-3.md

 ### .NET Core now builds framework-dependent executables by default

-Previously .Net Core builded framework-dependent dll file by default.
+Previously .Net Core built framework-dependent dll files by default.

 ### Single file packaging

-You can select dotnet publish option that will create single file executable OS specific that will include .Net Core runtime in it.
+You can select the dotnet publish option that will create a single file executable OS specific that will include .Net Core runtime in it.

 ### Assembly trimming

-.Net Core 3.0 SDK contains assembly trimming tool.
+.Net Core 3.0 SDK contains an assembly trimming tool.
 It helps you to reduce your app size.

 ### Local tools

-local-tools added.
-They work only on folder level and rely on dotnet-tools.json for configuration.
+.Net team added local-tools.
+However, they work only on the folder level and rely on dotnet-tools.json for configuration.

 ## Other updates in .Net Core 3

 - tiered compilation is now on by default
 - macOS executable setting is turned off by default right now
-- dotnet build now copy dependencies from NuGet cache to the output folder (before only dotnet publish did that)
+- dotnet build now copies dependencies from NuGet cache to the output folder (before, only dotnet publish did that)
-- .Net Core provides more accurate information about environment (such as Runtime\Framework versions)
+- .Net Core provides more accurate information about the environment (such as Runtime\Framework versions)
 - added support of Serial Ports on Linux
 - added Gpio support on Raspberry Pi
 - added support of ARM64 on Linux